ThemeBoy/Rookie/readme.txt

 1. The main content width is 620px.
 2. The sidebar width is 300px.
 3. Featured Images are 620px wide by 413px high.
+3. Header Images are 1000px wide by 150px high.

 = Additional Licenses =